LafeLabs/chaos/README.md

 A self-replicating text-based mixed reality game for mutual aid.

-*from each according to their ability to each according to their need*

 ## Create a Space, Place and Quest:

 1. name the "space" in which the place exists